Charging System Diagnostics - Rectifier/Regulator Upgrade - Triumph Forum: Triumph Rat Motorcycle Forums

 However an accurate indication IS important to alert of problems: you really don't want your first indication to be when your bike quits running because the battery has drained due to a generating system failure.

-And here is the top side view - it is the green LED below the instrument panel, to the right of the Gear Indicator.
+And here is mine - it is the upper green LED below the instrument panel, to the right of the WBO2 Display

-However if installing one of these (whichever type you choose), you really should monitor at the battery itself. as opposed to somewhere at the 'front' end, lighting, ignition etc
+However if installing one of these (or a voltmeter, whichever type you choose), you really should monitor at the battery itself. as opposed to somewhere at the 'front' end, lighting, ignition etc

 (You may have a significant voltage drop so won't get a realistic reading of what the battery/charging system is doing).